sarusso/sind/README.md

 # Sind

-Singularity ready to use in Docker.
+Singularity in Docker, ready to use.

 ## Quickstart